Clicky

 Fraternity and Sorority Associations That Advocate On-campus Greek Societies

-The National Panhellenic Conference or has at least 26 global social sororities as members, while the North American Interfraternity Conference embraces collegiate male fraternities to its association.
+The National Panhellenic Conference has at least 26 global social sororities as members, while the North American Interfraternity Conference embraces collegiate male fraternities in its association.

-Both the National Panhellenic Council and North American Interfraternity Conference advance fraternity and sorority causes, assist sorority and fraternity members, and promote the good fraternity and sorority life that is all about commitment, support, and friendship.
+Both the National Panhellenic Council and North American Interfraternity Conference advance fraternity and sorority cause, assist sorority and fraternity members, and promote the excellent fraternity and sorority life that is all about commitment, support, and friendship.

 Choosing the Right Sorority for a Great Sorority Life